dirigible-io/dirigible-io.github.io/help/faq.md

 <a href="http://eclipse.org/rap/">RAP</a> is an Eclipse framework providing a rendering of the user interface for standard SWT/JFace widgets remotely e.g. in a browser.
 It brings for us:

-* Mature and reliable API to develop against
+<br> - Mature and reliable API to develop against</br>

-* Stable framework with great support
+<br> - Stable framework with great support</br>

-* Standard modularization – OSGi, plugins
+<br> - Standard modularization – OSGi, plugins</br>

-* Writing mostly in pure Java with all the benefits it brings by itself
+<br> - Writing mostly in pure Java with all the benefits it brings by itself</br>

-* Single sourcing - reuse of existing functionality written as Eclipse plugins
+<br> - Single sourcing - reuse of existing functionality written as Eclipse plugins</br>

-* Possibility to integrate non-Java modules as well (pure client side HTML and JavaScript) via the browser component
+<br> - Possibility to integrate non-Java modules as well (pure client side HTML and JavaScript) via the browser component</br>

-* Most productive web framework for more complex use-cases like development environments, administration tools, etc.
+<br> - Most productive web framework for more complex use-cases like development environments, administration tools, etc.</br>

 </details>
 <details>